Ryan Schultz finished his project on the North Fork of Gibson Jack Creek

 Cameron Crandall Henry Godfrey Spencer Crandall

-Their work elimnated six unnecesary creek crossing on McNabb Creek.
-Although McNabb Creek drys up in late summer, there is a lot of water in the spring and early summer.
-Hikers have a difficult time keeping their feet dry and may avoid McNabb Canyon, which is unfortuntate because the canyon is beautiful in the spring.
+Their work eliminated six unnecessary creek crossing on McNabb Creek.
+Although McNabb Creek dries up in late summer, there is a lot of water in the spring and early summer.
+Hikers have a difficult time keeping their feet dry and may avoid McNabb Canyon, which is unfortunate because the canyon is beautiful in the spring.

 The Federal government owns 61.6% of Idaho, only exceeded a little bit by Utah 64.9%, and a lot by Alaska 84.9%.
 However, Idaho has the greatest percent of its land in national forests 38.2% and it contains 4.8 million acres of wilderness, 3rd largest in the U.S..